rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-11-05-some_more_ml_progress.md

 In other news, this week has been pretty exciting!
 I had a hand in recording a video for World Mental Health Day at Shell.
 Hopefully
 I get featured in the final cut.
 I also attended a few University Of Calgary events, so I'm learning a bit more about how to apply for my masters program.
 Overall, things are looking up!

+I need to take some time to do a few more side tasks.
+I need to read some research papers from a few professors at uCalgary, and decide on which 2-3 I want to email.
+I also need to draft an email to each of them.
+Not sure when exactly I should send it.
+Maybe after I finish the first draft of the paper?
+We'll see.